DarkHighness/vue-mathjax/README.md

 # Vue MathJax

-This is a vue mathjax component, which uses slots instead of passing formula as prop.
+This is a vue 3 MathJax component, which uses slots instead of passing formula as prop.

 # Usage